Air Cleaners, HVAC Filters, and Coronavirus (COVID-19)

 - How to build a low-cost air filter (pdf) (from the University of Washington, School of Public Health)

 - One filter flat against the fan (from the Washington Dept of Ecology)

 - Two filters taped with cardboard to form a triangle against the fan (from the Confederated Tribes of the Colville Reservation)

 - Four filters used to create an air filtration box, also known as the Corsi-Rosenthal box (pdf) (from the University of California, San Diego)

 - Use a newer box fan (made since 2012) with a UL (Underwriters Laboratory) or ETL (Intertek) logo because they have verified safety features to reduce the risk of the fan overheating.
-EPA does not recommend using DIY air cleaners built with older model box fans (built before 2012), but if they are used, they should not be used unattended or while sleeping.
+EPA recommends not using DIY air cleaners built with older model box fans (built before 2012), because their fire hazard is unknown.
+If older fans are used, they should not be used unattended or while sleeping.

 - Consider running DIY air cleaners the entire time a space is occupied.
 The longer they run, the more particles they will likely remove.